Jeanne Lanvin: Early life

-Jeanne Lanvin was born in Paris on 1 January 1867, the eldest of 11 children of Constantin Lanvin and Sophie Deshayes.
+Jeanne Lanvin was born in Paris on 1 January 1867, the eldest of 11 children of a press employe Constantin Lanvin and a seamstress Sophie Deshayes.
 She became an apprentice milliner (hat maker) at Madame Félix in Paris at the age of 16.
 She trained with Suzanne Talbot and Caroline Montagne Roux before becoming a milliner on the rue du Faubourg Saint-Honoré in 1889.